brunodzogovic/ansible-headlamp/README.md

 # ansible-headlamp
 Ansible playbooks for installing Headlamp in an existing k8s cluster.

+## Variables
+Highest priority variables are located in `group_vars/k8s.yml`.
+The headlamp role includes defaults with variables with lower priority.
+It is possible to override the variables by passing `-e` in Ansible or by inserting a variable group in Ansible-Semaphore with values corresponding from the `group_vars/k8s.yml` file.

 ## Headlamp management
 Grant admin access to headlamp so it can control the clusters:
 ```kubectl create clusterrolebinding headlamp-admin-crb \